 Autistics and Neurotypicals are a perfect pairing.
 My husband is neurotypical.
 I'm autistic.
 Relationships aren't always easy, but there's something about our pairing that works.
 When we first got together, there were many miscommunications.
 They started with my blunt "I like you, I find you attractive."
 Which he assumed couldn't be fully genuine, because people … Continue reading Cobwebs: Autistics and Neurotypicals

-Looking back, with the illuminating force of my diagnosis, I can see a huge gap between what I thought was happening, and the reality of it all.
+Looking back, with the illuminating force of my diagnosis, I can see a huge gap between what I thought was happening in my relationships, and the reality of it all.
 Although the following advice is universal, it's something that needs clearly stating for young people on the spectrum.
-Autistic people tend towards black and white thinking.
-We trust … Continue reading Risks, Rules and Relationships
+Autistic people tend towards black and white … Continue reading Risks, Rules and Relationships